Faculty & Staff

 Her teaching and research focus on how cultural narratives justify and perpetuate social inequality, using the theoretical lenses of feminist theory, critical race theory, critical pedagogy, and cultural studies.
 She is particularly interested in the intersections among these areas, and her current research project examines the vampire in literature within the paradigm of dominant neoliberal discourse.

-If your research and teaching deals with women’s and gender issues, we invite you to filll out the Affiliated Faculty Application, print it out, and send it to the Women's Studies Director.
+If your research and teaching deals with women’s and gender issues, we invite you to filll out the Affiliated Faculty Application.
 All applications will be reviewed by the steering committee.
 Please direct any questions about affiliated status to Director Sandra Faulkner.

 College of Arts and Sciences

 American Culture Studies Program

 Ellen Berry - Professor Emeritus

 Kim Coates - Associate Professor